2014 Hamilton, Ontario, municipal election: Campaign

 Ward One councillor Brian McHattie was the first candidate to officially announce his interest in running for mayor, telling the Spectators Andrew Dreschel in August 2013 that he was forming an exploratory committee and would know whether a campaign was possible in October 2013.
-On September 30, 2013, McHattie announced he would be running for mayor on the Laircast, a local podcast.
-He was the first candidate to file for election on January 2, 2014, saying "It's time for a different kind of Hamilton."
+On September 30, 2013, McHattie announced that he would be running for mayor on the Laircast, a local podcast.
+He was the first candidate to file for election on January 2, 2014, saying, "It's time for a different kind of Hamilton."

-Despite initially announcing his intention to run for Ward 3 councillor, Michael Baldasaro posted a picture to the social networking site Facebook indicating he will be seeking the office of mayor.
+Despite initially announcing his intention to run for Ward 3 councillor, Michael Baldasaro posted a picture to the social networking site Facebook indicating he would seek the office of mayor.
 He filed to run for Mayor on January 2, 2014.

 On March 13, Hamilton Spectator columnist Andrew Dreschel reported that senior Liberal Party insiders confirmed Bob Bratina would not seek another term as mayor, opting to contest the party's federal nomination in Hamilton Centre.
 The following day, Bratina officially announced that he would not seek re-election on AM 900 CHML.

 The following Monday, March 17, Ward Nine councillor Brad Clark filed to run for the mayoralty.
 Discussing his decision to run with local media, Clark said he would focus his campaign on creating jobs, attracting new businesses, and ensuring no municipal tax dollars are spent on light rail transit.